All-Hands-AI/docs/modules/usage/how-to/evaluation-harness.md

-# Evaluation
+---
+title: "Evaluation"
+description: "This guide provides an overview of how to integrate your own evaluation benchmark into the OpenHands framework."
+---

 This guide provides an overview of how to integrate your own evaluation benchmark into the OpenHands framework.

 ## Setup Environment and LLM Configuration

-Please follow instructions [here](https://github.com/All-Hands-AI/OpenHands/blob/main/Development.md) to setup your local development environment.
+Please follow instructions [here](/modules/usage/https://github.com/All-Hands-AI/OpenHands/blob/main/Development) to setup your local development environment.
 OpenHands in development mode uses `config.toml` to keep track of most configurations.

 Here's an example configuration file you can use to define and use multiple LLMs: